GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - Now click `Submit` on the bottom after all your changes.

+### 8. Transfer certificates

-### 10. Transfer certificates from the first server to the other servers.
+Now you need to transfer certificates from the first server to the other servers.

 - It's necessary to copy certificates from the primary server we installed Gluu on and replace the certificates in `/etc/certs/` on the other servers.

 - From the primary server: